 Some strong-willed toddlers will not accept the lack of stepstool as a simple reason for why you need to pick them up to wash hands.
 When trying to avoid the pouty lip (or meltdown), I think it always helps to make it fun.
 We would do "superhero" legs in the bathroom, and that quickly made it less like I'm helping and more that I'm just turning them into their superhero alter-ego.

 7. Keep the essentials accessible

-Depending on what your kiddo last ate, sometimes the poops are sticky, and just not so easy to wipe with dry toilet paper.
+Depending on what your child has eaten, sometimes the poops are sticky, and not so easy to wipe with dry toilet paper.
 Keep a package of wet wipes on you at all times.
 They can be used in a million ways when traveling.
 I like to keep mine in the zippered section of one wet-dry pouch.
-Also keep your hand sanitizer accessible, so you're not rifling through your whole bag to find it (and in the meanwhile someone starts sucking on their thumb.)
-I also like to keep the car stocked for road trips.
-This handy organizer keeps all your potty gear together.

 8. Toast to coconut